tsukidan/recipe/README.md

 # Good Eats - Mockup Website

-Welcome to Good Eats - your premier destination for culinary inspiration and a showcase of mockup recipes!
+Welcome to Good Eats - your premier destination for culinary inspiration and a showcase of recipes!
 Please note that Good Eats is a mockup website designed solely for demonstration purposes.
 While the website itself is a mockup, the recipes featured here are not real and are intended to inspire creativity in the kitchen.

 ## 🍽️ What We Offer
 At Good Eats, we curate a selection of mockup recipes spanning a wide array of cuisines and flavors.
 From tantalizing appetizers to decadent desserts, our mockup recipes are meticulously crafted to ignite your culinary imagination.